rjhorniii/ical2org/README.md

 * or be sent to stdout if -o and -a are not present.

 Converted events have
-* a headline with the Summary from the event,
+* a headline with the Summary from the event with a timestamp from event start time.
+It will be active by default.
-* a scheduling line
+The option `inactive` can be used to make it an inactive timestamp.
+* an optional scheduling line: if `--scheduled` it will contain `SCHEDULED`; if `--deadline` it will contain `DEADLINE`.
 * a drawer ICALCONTENTS with potentially useful information extracted from the event
 * a subheading Description with the description field, and
 * a subheading Location with the Location information